 Another taxi tour!

-Our half-day tour, identified as the “Go West – VIP Private Tour to Masca, Garachico & El Drago in Tenerife,” promised to take us on a half-day private taxi tour through many of the Island’s natural highlights.
+Our half-day tour, identified as the “Go West—VIP Private Tour to Masca, Garachico & El Drago in Tenerife,” promised a half-day private taxi tour through many of the Island’s natural highlights.

-Gregory drove us through the Teno Mountains to the village of Masca, Garachico, which at one time was the Island’s first capital.
+Gregory drove us through the Teno Mountains to the village of Masca, Garachico, which was once the Island’s first capital.

 The highways are in excellent condition and well-maintained.
 I am, however, pleased Gregory was driving and not Steve.
-Steve would have enjoyed the hairpin turns and switchbacks at a much higher speed than I would have enjoyed them.
+Steve would have enjoyed the hairpin turns and switchbacks much faster than I would have enjoyed them.

-Our tour took us through several different climate and temperature changes during our afternoon drive.
-We were at sea level in the bright sunshine one minute, and then we were at a much higher elevation and in the chilly clouds in the blink of an eye.
+During our afternoon drive, our tour took us through several different climate and temperature changes.
+One minute, we were at sea level in bright sunshine, and then, in the blink of an eye, we were at a much higher elevation and in chilly clouds.

 Masca

 We drove through winding mountain roads to the striking Teno Mountains, where we saw the old pirate village of Masca.
-Today it has less than 100 full-time residents but is classified as a Historical Site.
+Today, it has less than 100 full-time residents, but it is classified as a historical site.

 Garachico

-Garachico, at one time, was the main port in Tenerife.
-The Trevejo volcano in 1706, however, nearly destroyed the city and did destroy the harbor.
-The economy and growth of Garachico came to a complete stop.
+Garachico was once the main port in Tenerife.
+The Trevejo volcano in 1706, however, nearly destroyed the city and the harbor.
+Garachico’s economy and growth came to a complete stop.

 The narrow streets and charming colonial-style homes with Juliet balconies make this small town a great sightseeing location.
 The small balconies are made from solid and intricately carved Canarian pine and are very pretty, and some have lasted over 400 years.